paccanarolab/GSEM/README.md

-# Machine Learning Prediction of Drug Side effects in Clinical Trials
+# Machine Learning Prediction of Side effects for Drugs in Clinical Trials

 The code in the Matlab notebook contains an step-to-step example on how to run our algorithm, Geometric Self-Expressive Models (GSEM).
 Please start by opening the **driver.mlx** file, which is a Matlab notebook.